karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 ---
 *In which a forced break from blogging causes one to overcompensate by writing an overly long post.*

 I was sixteen.
-She must’ve been a few years older.
+She must've been a few years older.

 I was the kid that snottily buried his head in a book through the hourlong bus ride to school, except to look at the occasional [poster](https://stochastica.net/2005/04/29/lost-in-translation/ "Lost In Translation (4/29/2005)").
 After her, I was the kid that was starting to fantasize about burying the head elsewhere.
 Dirty thoughts, I know, but not as dirty as you think.
-I didn’t know all *that* then.
+I didn't know all *that* then.

-In truth, she wasn’t all that pretty.
+In truth, she wasn't all that pretty.
 Thin and wiry and bespectacled and fair and squeaky and rude and unsmiling.
 But she wore exceptionally short skirts that fell just below the knee. *Can you imagine?* And traveled the same route as me every single day for two years, standing but a few feet away from me.
 And most important of all, she went to *Nrimala\[1\]* College.
 What could be hotter?

-Ever since a we’d heard that possibly apocryphal story about a bunch of girls at *Rinmala* and  the milkman that went to deliver milk to their hostel, the hotness quotient of everyone that spent any time at all in the general vicinity of the campus had increased by several orders of magnitude in our eyes.
+Ever since a we'd heard that possibly apocryphal story about a bunch of girls at *Rinmala* and  the milkman that went to deliver milk to their hostel, the hotness quotient of everyone that spent any time at all in the general vicinity of the campus had increased by several orders of magnitude in our eyes.
 Especially because Rex – who assured us all that he *knew* – informed us that the story was very true.
-He also threw in a few details of the incident – *oh my!* – that made me think that being a milkman wouldn’t be a bad way to make a living.
+He also threw in a few details of the incident – *oh my!* – that made me think that being a milkman wouldn't be a bad way to make a living.

 Could the girl on the bus be one of *those* girls, I wondered.
-And then hastily assured myself that she couldn’t have been.
+And then hastily assured myself that she couldn't have been.
 Given the time of the incident, she was probably in this very bus what that happened.
 Unless it was a predetermined crime, and she had stayed back that night.
 Quite possible, you know.

-And then one day, the girl didn’t show up.
+And then one day, the girl didn't show up.
 After she kept up the habit of not showing up for a few more days, I knew I had lost her – either she had graduated or she had fled the law.
-It must’ve been the latter – how could someone graduate in December anyway?
+It must've been the latter – how could someone graduate in December anyway?

 She had vanished without a word, my scheming shrew girlfriend.
-Thank God I hadn’t introduced her to my parents or bragged about her to Rex.
+Thank God I hadn't introduced her to my parents or bragged about her to Rex.

-We’d been seeing each other for a good year and a half, and what did I get out it?
+We'd been seeing each other for a good year and a half, and what did I get out it?
 A sorry glimpse of knee.

-This won’t do.
+This won't do.

 > “Man.”
 >